requirejs/require-jquery/README.md

 By wrapping each of the jQuery plugins that implicitly rely on jQuery in a define() call, you can be sure they will not execute until jQuery is loaded via the priority configuration.

-**NOTE**: some jQuery plugin files may try to declare global variables.
-Most well-written plugins try to avoid creating global variables, but if the plugin does do try, wrapping the code in a define() call may cause errors if the plugin expects you to call one of the global variables it creates.
+**NOTE**: If a plugin tries to define a global variable (does not attach the functionality to jQuery.fn), wrapping the code in a define() call may cause errors if the plugin expects you to call one of the global variables it creates.

+You can work around this problem by declaring the variable outside the define call.
+So, for example, if the plugin looks like this when it is wrapped:

+    define(['jquery'], function (jQuery) {
+        var $ = jQuery;

+        //The plugin wanted to make globalFoo a global,
+        //but this will not work with the define wrapping: var globalFoo = "something";
+        ...
+    });

+Put the var declaration outside the define function and remove the "var" from the internal assignment:

+    var globalFoo;
+    define(['jquery'], function (jQuery) {
+        var $ = jQuery;

+        //Just assign now, remove the declaration.
+        globalFoo = "something";
+        ...
+    });